dprojects/getDimensions/Docs/README.md

 ___
 ### Edgeband - detailed by selection

 * This way use `e - report type`.
 For this type of report You need to have the veneer applied correctly for each `face` at 3D model that needs to be covered.
-Also You have to provide Your furniture color for edgeband color comparison.
 To apply veneer for `face` use:
 	* `Mouse Right Button` click for object.
 	* Choose from submenu `Set colors...`.
 	* Select all needed `faces` using pressed `CTRL` keyboard key with `Mouse Left Button` click.